About the University

 Colleges of the University

-The academic program of the university is offered through five colleges—Arts and Letters, Jack H. Brown College of Business and Public Administration, the James R. Watson and Judy Rodriguez Watson College of Education, Natural Sciences and Social and Behavioral Sciences—organized into departments and schools.
+The academic program of the university is offered through five colleges—the College of Arts and Letters, the Jack H. Brown College of Business and Public Administration, the James R. Watson and Judy Rodriguez Watson College of Education, the College of Natural Sciences and the College of Social and Behavioral Sciences—organized into departments and schools.

 CSUSB Philanthropic Foundation